bdougie/blog/source/posts/2017-02-05-queues-in-go.md

 	return nil
 }
 ```
+No 3rd party libraries were sued in the making of this function in an effort to understand the basics of Go.
 I created an `isEmpty` to check if the Queue is empty to prevent an error.
+This helps keep my code less verbose, by abstracting the check for Queue size into a separate function.

 ```
 func (q *Queue) IsEmpty() bool {